lpodl/Webcrawler/README.md

 * wait for its promise (MyCrawler.PromiseToBeDone) to resolve
 * check if MyCrawler.brokenpages is empty or not

-#### Tuples instead of strings
+#### Objects instead of strings

-Usually, we already know which resource is offline.
+Usually, we already know which ressource is offline.
 We just want to update the old links and be done.
-This is where tuples come into play.
+This is where objects come into play.
-In the end the crawler outputs broken links in objects with two properties: origin (where we found the broken link) and target (usually the absolute link that is broken).
+Links are stored in Objects with four properties:
+* origin - URL where we found the broken link
+* target - URL of the link that is broken
+* text - from within the anchor element
+* attributes - object containing the attributes of the anchor / img (most importantly href / src)

-####
+#### Log files

+Using our objects it is possible to summarize the test in a log file.
+Broken links from the same origin are grouped together and listed together with all the available data on them.
+Log files are automatically saved to `\log` and named by the time of the test.

 ## Possible Modifications

 #### Searching for a Keyword